Table of Contents

 Can You Get Life Insurance if You Have Cancer?

-Understanding Your Options: Guaranteed, Simplified, and Traditional Policies
+Understanding Your Options: Guaranteed, Simplified & Traditional Policies

 1. Guaranteed Issue Life Insurance

-This type of policy offers a guaranteed death benefit with no medical questions or exams.
-It's typically available to individuals with serious health conditions, including cancer, who may not qualify for traditional life insurance.
-While guaranteed issue policies offer a simplified application process and guaranteed acceptance, they come with some limitations:
+This type of policy offers a guaranteed death benefit without medical questions or exams, making them available to people with serious health conditions, including cancer.

 2. Simplified Issue Life Insurance